Links on Android Authority may earn us a commission. Learn more.

 Sure, you can download Call of Duty Mobile on other Android emulators like Bluestacks, but only Gameloop has the official backing of Tencent.
 Judging by how well optimized PUBG Mobile is for the emulator at this point, you can expect great performance on CoD Mobile, as well.

-I’ve been playing with the emulator for the past few days, and it works great.
+I’ve been playing with the emulator for a while now, and it works great.
 It’s easy to forget that you’re playing a free-to-play mobile version of Call of Duty (until it starts bombarding you with IAP requests).
 It uses the same tried-and-tested keyboard control scheme as PUBG Mobile, enabling full customization if they don’t suit you.

 Balancing cross-play matchmaking

 If a party contains mixed emulator/mobile players, they’ll be matched with other players in the same situation.
-This could be further complicated if controller support is returned to the mobile version, but for now, that’s how it works.
+This could be further complicated one player is using a controller on mobile, but that’s essentially how it works.
+Keep that in mind when teaming up with your friends as it might put them at a serious disadvantage!

 You can download the official Call of Duty Mobile PC emulator at the link below.